Office of Special Education

 Minimum Qualifications MINIMUM QUALIFICATIONS:

-Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent or temporary provisional appointment.
+Additional Comments CONDITIONS OF EMPLOYMENT: This will be a permanent, non-competitive appointment.
 Promotions and transfers may change appointees’ negotiating unit.
-Applicants should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-This position requires traveling to and from New York City approximately 25% of each month.
+Candidates should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
+Verification of degree and work experience will be required for all candidates at the time of interview.
+This position will require 50% Statewide travel.

-APPLICATION: Applications will be reviewed on an ongoing basis until the position is filled.
-Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
-You must include the Box number (P12-2037/48101) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+APPLICATION: Qualified candidates should send a resume and letter of interest by October 1, 2021 to firstname.lastname@example.org (email submissions are preferred).
+You must include the Box number (P12-2085/14715) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.

 Some positions may require additional credentials or a background check to verify your identity.